 Thread width is used to describe how fine the thread of the cotton that was used is.
 Usually, a single-spy cotton threat is made up of 840 cotton thread yards, so if a pound takes approximately 20 spools, the thread will be described as being either 20s cotton or 20/1; if 30 spools comprise one pound, the thread will be dubbed 30s or 30/1, and so on.
 In essence, the higher the number the finer the thread – and therefore the finer, softer shirt.

+Think shiny AF.
 This is a chemical process which makes use of sodium hydroxide to help make cotton fabric and yarn more able to be dyed.
-This further strengthens the fiber, gives the garment a shinier appearance than other methods, and allows the fabric to retain its dye longer.
+This further strengthens the fibre, gives the garment a shinier appearance than other methods, and allows the fabric to retain its dye longer.
 The method is named for its 19th century inventor, John Mercer.

-After yarn has been mercerized, it can also be ‘gassed’ – that is, quickly passed through a hot flame in order to remove any excess thread in order to create a smoother look.
+After yarn has been mercerised, it can also be ‘gassed’ – that is, quickly passed through a hot flame in order to remove any excess thread in order to create a smoother look.

-This cotton is softer than its regular cousin due to the fact that any short, unnecessary extra threads are removed.
-The combing process – which involves very fine brushes straightening the fibers (and gives combed cotton its name) – also strengthens the cotton, since the straightened fibers join together more tightly.
+Combed cotton is softer than its regular cousin due to the fact that any short, unnecessary extra threads are removed.
+The combing process – which involves very fine brushes straightening the fibres (and gives combed cotton its name) – also strengthens the cotton, since the straightened fibres join together more tightly.
 Due to the extra labor needed to make combed cotton (and the superior product it creates), it is more expensive than regular cotton.

 Carded cotton, or uncombed cotton, is spun by the carded spinning technique, which means a wrapped fiber runs perpendicular to the bundle of yarn instead of being aligned in the same direction.
 Although this process results in a coarser, bulkier or more uneven final product, garments made with the carding are cheaper to produce than other methods.